paas-team-324/keepalived-allocator-operator/README.md

 oc annotate vip <vip-name> -n <namespace> virtualips.paas.org/migrate=""
 ```

 The target service type will be converted to `LoadBalancer` and the service itself will be reconciled by the new controller.
+The migration process deletes the exposed service clone and then assigns the IP back to the original service, __which results in a momentary disruption__.
 Once the `VirtualIP` reports `Migrated` state, it can be safely deleted.

+## Migrating to `0.3`

+Intermediate version `0.3` introduces the new service controller, but still reconciles the `VirtualIP` objects, forbidding creation of new ones in favor of migration.
+This version also introduces a name change for the namespace as well as the objects which make up the operator.
+In order to perform the upgrade, do the following:

+1. (Disconnected environment) Transfer the following files to your network:
+    - Operator image (`docker.io/paasteam324/vip-allocator-operator:<version>`)
+    - kube-rbac-proxy image (`gcr.io/kubebuilder/kube-rbac-proxy:v0.5.0`)
+    - YAML manifest (`deploy/bundle.yaml`)
+    - Migration manifest (`deploy/0.3_migration_delete_bundle.yaml`)

+2. (Disconnected environment) Push the relevant images to your disconnected registry and update the `Deployment` object within `deploy/bundle.yaml` with the new image names

+3. Create the namespace for the operator:
+    - OpenShift: `oc new-project vip-allocator-operator`
+    - Kubernetes: `kubectl create namespace vip-allocator-operator`

+4. Use migration bundle to clean-up old operator objects without deleting the custom resources like so: `oc delete -f deploy/0.3_migration_delete_bundle.yaml`. __This action will remove the current operator, meaning the existing objects will not be reconciled until step 5 below is performed.__

+5. Create the new operator manifest: `kubectl create -f deploy/bundle.yaml`.
+CustomResourceDefinition objects specifically will report `AlreadyExists` error.

+6. TODO non-openshift webhooks need to be updated with CA